mig42/plasticscm-ci-testing/README.md

 When you're all set up, run `docker-compose up` in the `jenkins` directory.

+### Points of improvement

+1. The Jenkins slave needs to be registered manually
+2. The Jenkins slave needs to wait until the Jenkins server is able to register agents
+    1. Right now it waits until the server accepts connections, but then the server returns 503 status codes

 ## TeamCity

 This environment provisions one TeamCity server and one TeamCity agent, both with `cm` installed.